 Co-Chair – Associate Professor Lisa Gibbs

-Associate Professor Lisa Gibbs is Chair of the Jack Brockhoff Child Health and Wellbeing Program and an internationally renowned public health researcher with expertise in child participation, complex interventions and community partnerships.
+Associate Professor Lisa Gibbs is Director of the Jack Brockhoff Child Health and Wellbeing Program and an internationally renowned public health researcher with expertise in child participation, complex interventions and community partnerships.

 Co-Chair - Professor Collette Tayler